 heart fill

-Can I use mashed potato instead of sliced potato?
+Can I use beef mince instead of lamb?